 Vocational Education & Training (VET) programs are training programs with a particular vocational or job focus and are designed to lead to further training or direct entry into the workforce.
-VET Courses can contribute to both the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL), all students have the opportunity to enrol in a VET Program.
+Contributing to both the Victorian Certificate of Education (VCE) and the Victorian Certificate of Applied Learning (VCAL), all students have the opportunity to enrol in a VET Program.